RCChan5/Classification-with-Spark-/README.md

 |----------|--------|-----------|-----|-----|
 | .86      | .56    | .78       | .65 | .83 |

+Out of all the models, the Gradient Boosting model is the best-performing model in terms of the 5 performance metrics.

 ## Future Work

 1) Compare my hand-created models to that of sparks automl function.